StirlingLabs/Teximp.Net/README.md

 preferred platform, you may have to build and supply the native binaries yourself.

 Additionally, the NuGet package has targets for **.NET Framework 4.x** and **.NET Framework 3.5** should you need them.
 It was compiled with Visual Studio 2017, but it has been compiled on Ubuntu using the DotNet CLI.
 There is one **build-time only** dependency, an IL Patcher also distributed as a cross-platform NuGet package.
-As long as you're able to build with Visual Studio or the DotNet CLI, the library *should* compile without issue.
+As long as you're able to build with Visual Studio or the DotNet CLI, the library *should* compile without issue on any platform.

 ## Licensing ##